Measurement of the Higgs boson total decay width using the H $\to$ WW $\to$ e$\nu\mu\nu$ decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Statistical procedure

 The ratio r is treated as the parameter of interest, and the yield equation is rewritten using the relationship between r and $\mu_{\off}$, giving: \ifthenelse{\boolean{cms@external}} {

 } {

 } where $\mu_{\on}$ is determined from the on-shell CRs.
 The contamination of on-shell (off-shell) in off-shell (on-shell) regions is negligible, so that we decouple r and $\mu_{\on}$.

 The post-fit distributions for the DNN output in the off-shell SR and on-shell CR categories are shown in Figs.~\ref{fig:post-fit_dnnScores} and~\ref{fig:CR_dnnScores}, respectively.
 The binning of the distributions has been optimized to maximize the sensitivity in the last three bins, while avoiding large statistical fluctuations.
 This is accomplished through fine binning, merging bins from right to left until the relative statistical uncertainty in each of the three highest bins is below 0.1.
 The chi-square goodness-of-fit test with the saturated model~\cite{Cousins2013GeneralizationOC}, used to evaluate how compatible the observed data are with the physics model, returns a p-value~\cite{Gross:2010qma} of 0.073.
+This value, while relatively low, indicates that the data are statistically consistent with the model at the 95\% CL, and no significant localized tensions are observed.